 - An inability to recognise these changes in their life, or consider them as possibly being unwell.

-A psychiatrist normally engages with people experiencing psychosis by first recognising their unusual experiences are very real.
+Our specialists are here to help.
+We will usually refer you to one of our psychiatrists initially, they will then engage with the person experiencing psychosis by first recognising their unusual experiences are very real.
 A relationship of trust and partnership is then established, to allow discussion, clarification and consideration of the various options of treatment.

 How do I help my loved one who experiences psychosis?

-… leave alone if you are worried about their impulsiveness, intentions, or vulnerability.
+- Do not leave them alone if you are worried about their impulsiveness, intentions, or vulnerability.